Fatal Attractions (comics): Plot summary

 The UN Security Council activates the Magneto Protocols, which uses a network of satellites to create a barrier around the planet that will prevent Magneto from using his powers from within.
 Magneto retaliates by unleashing an electromagnetic pulse on the Earth that creates havoc on the world's electrical systems.
-Professor X dons a Shi'ar exoskeleton that enables him to walk, and assembles Jean Grey, Gambit, Rogue, Quicksilver and Wolverine to go to Avalon and stop Magneto.
+Professor X dons a Shi'ar exoskeleton that enables him to walk, and assembles Jean Grey, Gambit, Rogue, Quicksilver, and Wolverine to go to Avalon and stop Magneto.
 Arriving via Shi'ar teleportation device, the team boards Avalon and disables the station with a virus created by Beast.
 Magneto engages the X-Men in battle, and in a fit of rage after nearly being gutted by Wolverine, tears the adamantium out of Wolverine's skeleton.
 Professor X, enraged by Magneto's actions, mindwipes Magneto, leaving him in a coma.
 The X-Men race back to Earth to treat Wolverine, while Colossus stays in a devastated Avalon to care for the comatose Magneto.

 As the Blackbird returns to Earth, it runs into rough turbulence.
 Flashes of Wolverine's consciousness are shown as he struggles to stay alive.
 The X-Men on Earth watch in horror as the crew frantically tries to stabilize the ship and care for Wolverine.
 The ship's hatch opens, and Wolverine sees himself "going towards the light", but he is pushed back.
 He awakens in time to prevent Jean Grey from getting sucked out of the Blackbird.
 The X-Men land on the Earth safely.
 As Wolverine recovers from his injuries, he and the X-Men learn that his claws were a part of his actual skeletal structure all along, as he now possesses claws made of bone.

 On Muir Island, the X-Men use Shadowcat to lure in Colossus in an effort to heal his head wound (caused by the X-Cutioner), which they believed was responsible for his defection.
-The ruse works, and while Nightcrawler fends off the Acolytes' attempts to reclaim their ally, Professor X and Moira MacTaggert heal Colossus, using Cyclops' optic blast.
-Once again able to return to his human form, Colossus still elects to remain amongst the Acolytes, to keep them in check.
+The ruse works, and while Nightcrawler fends off the Acolytes' attempts to reclaim their ally, Professor X and Moira MacTaggert heal Colossus using Cyclops' optic blast.
+Once again able to return to his human form, Colossus remains with the Acolytes to keep them in check.
+In the interim, Jean makes peace with her future-daughter, Rachel Grey.